The First Steps for the Successful Development of any Trading System

 - How much capital can you allocate?

-- What are the time constraints that you have?
+- What time constraints do you face?

 Step 3: Setting Objectives